 Afterward, the communications start to dwindle.
 You don’t want people to feel sorry for you and you don’t expect constant attention.
 What happened… happened.
 You’re doing your best to regain some normalcy in life.
 But you also have a sense of loneliness.
 Could it be that people have forgotten how your life has so drastically changed?
 Yet only a few still check in.

 Perhaps even worse?
 When others seem to expect some kind of miraculous recovery.
 They don’t understand why your grief hasn’t dissipated; they think you need to “move on” and don’t understand why you haven’t already.

 It’s a life skill to move through pain.
 Grief or sorrow comes in waves and one hopes certainly that each wave decreases in intensity as time goes by.
 Yet there are times on this journey that you can get hit with a wave that’s even stronger than the first few.
 You don’t want to define yourself as a victim and allow the difficult things in your life to govern you, but the fact is that it takes time for the waves to recede.

 I have a friend whose husband died two years ago.
-“How are you?” will pop out, without my thinking about it and she’ll kinda laugh at the question.
-I’ll follow quickly with, “Where are you with your grief?” so that she knows I mean it in the context of her journey — knowing full well that she’s still working on emotions that can be raw and ever changing.
+“How are you?” will pop out, without my thinking about it; she’ll kinda laugh at the question.
+I’ll follow quickly with, “Where or how are you today?”
 Another friend has cancer that’s in remission, after a fiercely fought path through chemo and radiation.
 Every now and then, hopefully when it’s appropriate, I bring that journey up.
-And she lets me know where her heart, her mind and her body is.
+When I do, she lets me know where her heart, her mind, and her body is.